Thegd17/AI-Recipe-Generator/README.md

 ├── render.yaml            # Render deployment configuration
 └── templates/
     └── index.html         # Frontend interface
+---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests, report bugs, or suggest new features.
+Please feel free to submit **pull requests**, report bugs, or suggest new features.

-Fork the repository.
+1.  **Fork** the repository.

-Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).

-Commit your changes (git commit -m 'Add some AmazingFeature').
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).

-Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch (`git push origin feature/AmazingFeature`).

-Open a Pull Request.
+5. Open a Pull Request.

+---

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

-👤 Developer
+## 👤 Developer

-Created by Gaurav Dhangar – demonstrating full-stack development with AI integration and modern web technologies.
+Created by **Gaurav Dhangar** – demonstrating full-stack development with AI integration and modern web technologies.